Blake-Loveland/landgrid-support/_articles/parcel-data-faq.md

 All data is tracked with the date of “last refresh” from the County.

-A detailed listing of every County in the US and the date we last refreshed directly from the County is always available.
+A detailed listing of every County in our data set and the date we last refreshed directly from the County is always available.
 This spreadsheet can be downloaded as a CSV for closer analysis: [https://docs.google.com/spreadsheets/d/1q0PZB72nO8935EMGmsh3864VjEAMUE-pdHcPkoAiS5c/](https://docs.google.com/spreadsheets/d/1q0PZB72nO8935EMGmsh3864VjEAMUE-pdHcPkoAiS5c/)

 **How do you provide data updates?**

 All bulk data is provided via SFTP as zip files of each county in the format of your choice (GeoJSON, NDGeoJSON, SQL, Shapefile, FileGDB, GeoPackage, KML, CSV), using a pull model.
-We organize things on a county by county basis using the county's FIPS code (`geoid` in our standard schema columns).
+We organize things on a county by county basis using the county's FIPS code (`geoid` in our Loveland Landgrid Parcel Schema column).
 We add or refresh 20-300 counties every month with data from the county source.

 Each month we replace the existing county zip file in a client's download directory with the refreshed county files.